- Search The Registry

 - My Account

 *Lee Elder was born on this date in 1934.
-He is a Black golfer.
+He was a Black golfer.

 From Dallas, TX as a young man he taught himself to play golf by sneaking onto all-white courses at night.
 He never actually played a round until he was sixteen.
 By his late teens, he was a golf hustler, often posing as a caddie.
 He led that uneasy existence until 1959, when he was drafted into the Army.
 There Elder spent part of his military time playing golf with his commanding officer at Fort Lewis in Washington State.
 After being discharged in 1961, he joined the all-Black United Golf Association tour.
 He dominated the tour, winning five UGA national championships.
 In one stretch Elder won 21 of 23 tournaments.